vodolaz095/dashboard/docs/ui_customization.md

 =============================
 WebUI can be customized by setting page title, description, keywords and adding static HTML code snippets to page with, for example, custom menu and tracking pixels for analytics platforms.
+Just create/edit `header.html` and `footer.html` files with your HTML code in it and mention them in configuration file.

 ```yaml